singlarahul3845/singlarahul3845/README.md

 # 👋 Hi, I’m @singlarahul3845

 ## About Me
-I'm an SEO Executive and Frontend Developer with skills in HTML, CSS, and vanilla JavaScript.
-Currently, I'm expanding my expertise by learning more advanced web development technologies and tools.
+I'm an AI Automation Executive at SlideTech Systems.
+I started my journey as an SEO Intern, manually publishing blogs — until curiosity led me to automate my own tasks using Python and AI tools.
+With no coding background at first, I learned by breaking down workflows, using tools like ChatGPT, and building real-time automation solutions that saved hours of manual work.

+Today, I build tools that automate content workflows, extract and analyze data, and support decision-making for SEO and content teams.
+I’m also diving deeper into data analytics and backend development.

 ## Interests
-- 👀 I’m interested in web development, SEO strategies, and digital marketing.
+- 👀 I’m interested in automation, AI-powered tools, SEO analytics, and smart dashboard development.
-- 🌱 I’m currently learning advanced JavaScript frameworks like React and Vue.js, and diving into backend development with Node.js.
+- 🌱 I’m currently learning SQL, Pandas, NumPy, Power BI, and Tableau — along with backend integration for scalable automation.

+## Projects I've Built
+- ✅ Scrapers, blog automation tools, metadata generators, and content analyzers using Python
+- ✅ Keyword Engine Dashboard with 4 modules: Keyword Trend, URL Trend, Compare Month, and Tension Analysis
+- ✅ Email automation system hosted on AWS, running on a 30-minute cycle
+- ✅ GUI tools for internal teams to simplify daily workflows

 ## Collaboration
-- 💞️ I’m looking to collaborate on web development projects, especially those focused on creating seamless and optimized user experiences.
-I’m also open to contributing to open-source projects.
+- 💞️ I’m looking to collaborate on Python-based automation, SEO analytics dashboards, and tools that make teams more efficient.
+I'm also open to contributing to AI/data-driven open-source projects.

 ## Contact Me
 - 📫 How to reach me: